Robin Lovell-Badge for Award Page

-The ISSCR Public Service Award is given in recognition of outstanding contributions of public service to the fields of stem cell research and regenerative medicine.
+The International Society for Stem Cell Research (ISSCR) is honoring Robin Lovell-Badge PhD, FRS, The Francis Crick Institute, UK with the 2021 ISSCR Public Service Award.
+The prize recognizes the outstanding contributions of public service to the fields of stem cell research and regenerative medicine. .